Status: Not Listed

-Size: Black bears in some areas where food is scarce are much smaller than in other areas where food is abundant.
-Typically, adults are approximately 3 feet tall at the shoulder, and their length from nose to tail is about 75 inches.
+Black bears in some areas where food is scarce are much smaller than in other areas where food is abundant.
+Typically adults are three feet tall at the shoulder, and their length from nose to tail is about 75 inches.
 All bears, including black bears, are sexually dimorphic—meaning adult males are much larger than adult females.
-A large male black bear can exceed 600 lbs in weight while females seldom exceed 200 lbs.
+A large male black bear can exceed 600 pounds in weight, while females seldom exceed 200 pounds.

-Diet: American black bears are omnivorous, meaning they will eat a variety of things, including both plants and meat.
-Their diet includes roots, berries, meat, fish, insects, larvae, grass and other succulent plants.
-They are able to kill adult deer and other hoofed wildlife but most commonly are only able to kill deer, elk, moose and other hoofed animals when these are very young.
-They are able to kill livestock especially sheep.
-Bears are very attracted to human garbage, livestock food or pet food, or other human associated foods including fruit trees.
-Bears using these human associated foods can quickly become habituated to them and this commonly results in the bears being killed as nuisances.
-This is true for bee hives as well as bears are very attracted to honey.
+American black bears are omnivorous, meaning they will eat a variety of things, including both plants and meat.
+Their diet includes roots, berries, meat, fish, insects, larvae, grass, and other succulent plants.
+They are able to kill adult deer and other hoofed wildlife but most commonly are only able to kill deer, elk, moose, and other hoofed animals when the prey are very young.
+They are able to kill livestock, especially sheep.
+Bears are very attracted to human garbage, livestock food or pet food, or other human-associated foods like fruit trees.
+Bears using these human-associated foods can quickly become habituated to them and this commonly results in the bears being killed as nuisances.
+This is true for bee hives as well, as bears are very attracted to honey.

-Threats: Conservation efforts for black bears have been effective and in most areas black bears are increasing and can sustain managed sport hunting.
-In areas with human populations, this can cause conflicts because bears are very attracted to human foods and refuse as well as to livestock and livestock foods.
+Conservation efforts for black bears have been effective and, in most areas, black bears are increasing and can sustain managed sport hunting.
+In areas with human populations, this can cause conflicts because bears are very attracted to human foods and refuse, as well as to livestock and livestock foods.
 Since bears are large and strong animals, many people fear them and resent the damage they can cause.
-The key to successful co-existence between humans and bears is to recognize that it is no longer possible for either species to occupy all habitats but that where co-occupancy is possible and desirable, humans must be responsible for the welfare of the bear population.
-Wild areas with little human footprint will remain the most important habitat for bears but peaceful co-existence can occur in the urban-wildland interface as long as humans take the necessary steps to assure that the relationship remains a positive one.
+The key to successful coexistence between humans and bears is to recognize that it is no longer possible for either species to occupy all habitats, but that where co-occupancy is possible and desirable, humans must be responsible for the welfare of the bear population.
+Wild areas with little human footprint will remain the most important habitat for bears, but peaceful coexistence can occur in the urban-wildland interface as long as humans take the necessary steps to assure that the relationship remains a positive one.